-The aftermath of the 145th Kentucky Derby mirrors the quote “and the hits just keep on coming.”
+The aftermath of Kentucky Derby 145 results mirrors the quote “and the hits just keep on coming.”
 The discussions on social media, radio shows, and even on the news, shows people including industry insiders and experienced horsemen, as well as bettors and fans as divided over the disqualification as Republicans and Democrats on just about any political issue.

 Gary West, owner and breeder of Maximum Security, announced the horse will not run in the Preakness.
 He is back at his summer home base of Monmouth Park and is scheduled to return to the races in a few months.
 The Haskell run at his home track seems a likely target as does the Travers at Saratoga.
 Trainer Jason Servis usually supports both of those meets.